HacktivistRO/recon_profile/README.md

 How-To

-1) In your linux machine, using your favourite text editor, open /root/.bash_profile (like mousepad /root/.bash_profile)
-2) Copy contents of .bash_profile (of this repository) to  your .bash_profile file
-3) Save the file and close text editor
-4) In terminal run: source /root/.bash_profile
-5) Run following commands to install the the dependencies for .bash_profile
+1) Run following commands to install the the dependencies for .bash_profile
   - sudo apt install -y golang-go
   - go get -u github.com/tomnomnom/assetfinder
   - GO111MODULE=on go get -u -v github.com/lc/gau
   - go get -u github.com/tomnomnom/qsreplace
   - GO111MODULE=on go get -v github.com/projectdiscovery/subfinder/cmd/subfinder
+2) In your linux machine, using your favourite text editor, open /root/.bash_profile (like mousepad /root/.bash_profile)
+3) Copy contents of .bash_profile (of this repository) to  your .bash_profile file
+4) Save the file and close text editor
+5) In terminal, run: source /root/.bash_profile

+To use xss()
+--
+To use xss(), you need to write
+    xss <your-target-website-here>
+such as
+    xss leettime.net

  OR